 Though meditation takes a certain kind of work and energy, essentially it is non-doing.
 We may say to ourselves, “if only I could relax, be a better meditator, have a healthier body, etc. Then I would be ok.”
 Instead, suggest maybe “right now, I’m ok being just as I am.”

-Non-striving is not the same as no effort.
+Above all, non-striving is not the same as no effort.
 It’s more about being present with intention whilst letting go of the results.
-This is the most difficult out of the 7 attitudes of mindfulness.
+Moreover, this is the most difficult out of the 7 attitudes of mindfulness.
 Hence, we should remember that as much as possible everything we do, we must do with a purpose or a goal in mind.

 7. Let Life Happen, Let Go

 As we start paying attention to our inner experiences, we discover a pattern of certain thoughts, feelings, or past experiences that the mind seems to want to hold on to.
-If they are pleasant, we try to prolong and stretch them out, bringing them up – again, again, and again.
-If they are unpleasant, we may try to get rid of them, or protect ourselves from them by pushing them away – again, again, and again.
+In other words, if they are pleasant, we try to prolong and stretch them out, bringing them up – again, again, and again.
+But if they are unpleasant, we may try to get rid of them, or protect ourselves from them by pushing them away – again, again, and again.

 Meditate Towards Mindfulness